jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ![*Linux Filesystem Hierarchy Standard - items not bold from above will not be included*](images/Chapter-05/filesystems/chapter-05-filesystem-hierarchy-diagram.png "Hierarchy")

-There are 3 additional libraries that are non-standard but appear on pretty much all Linux distros [^62].
+There are 3 additional directories that are non-standard but appear on pretty much all Linux distros [^62].
 You can see a screenshot below.

 Directory       Function
 ----------  -----------------------------------------------------------------------------------------